 Yesterday I noticed that my dad had declined just a little more, just a little.
-Having dementia of the younger onset variety is, I’ll tell you a particular puzzle because he looks like he’s OK, he looks too young to live in a retirement home and it’s only once you’ve spent a little while with him that he’s somehow left the building while still sitting at the table.
+Having dementia of the younger onset variety is a peculiar puzzle because he looks like he’s OK, he looks too young to live in a retirement home and it’s only once you’ve spent a little while with him that you notice he’s somehow left the building while still sitting at the table.

 I looked at his face, his skin and notice his presence.
 Could I just wake him up somehow?
 It’s been a long time now since I’ve given up that hope – but I thought… WHAT IF???
 And went through in my mind again the possibilities of caring for him myself, of providing him with a better life outside of the institution.

 Then I remembered.
 Oh, three kids, a business, mortgages, relationships and maybe having a life.
 I remembered that he actually feels very safe and OK where he is.